Novimatrem/vice-jz-nosnap/README.md

 - v3 fixed drives by actually copying all required deps

 - v4 updated text to mention the required packages to install/tweak needed

+- v5 added mention of required packages for functionality

 # Usage: